MateDawid/Learning/Notes/Django REST Framework/003_Views/010_Custom_view_actions.md

 2. `methods` is a list of HTTP methods that this action responds to.
 If it's not set, it defaults to the GET method.
 3. `url_path` defines the URL segment for this action.
 If it's not set, it defaults to the name of the method.
 4. `url_name` defines the reverse URL name for this action.
 If it's not set, it's the name of the method; underscores are replaced with dashes.

+Although not strictly needed, we've set the url_path and url_name so our naming remains consistent.